-Under the consult of MINDPOP founder Dr. Brent Hasty, mindALIGNED is spearheaded by the Basie, in partnership with the New Jersey State Council on the Arts, the Jay and Linda Grunin Foundation, OceanFirst Foundation, Monmouth University, Bob Morrison and Quadrant Arts Education Research, county freeholders and arts councils and the Monmouth County Department of Education.
-Over the last year, the Basie has hosted meetings between these individuals and organizations and members of the MINDPOP collective, with the goal of launching a like-minded program for schools and students in Monmouth and Ocean counties.
+Under the consult of MINDPOP founder Dr. Brent Hasty, mindALIGNED is spearheaded by the Basie, in partnership with leadership from the New Jersey State Council on the Arts, the Jay and Linda Grunin Foundation, Monmouth University, Bob Morrison and Quadrant Arts Education Research, county freeholders and arts councils, teachers, school administrators, and the Monmouth County Department of Education.
+Since 2016, the Basie has hosted meetings between these individuals and organizations and members of the MINDPOP collective, with the goal of launching a like-minded program for schools and students in Monmouth and Ocean counties.

 mindALIGNED is a modern approach whose techniques span across disciplines, brightening the classroom from lesson to lesson, pupil to pupil.

 mindALIGNED completed its pilot phase during the 2017-2018 school year at Red Bank Middle School, Middletown Village Elementary School, Park Avenue Elementary School in Freehold Borough, South Toms River Elementary School, George J. Mitchell Elementary School in Little Egg Harbor and Ocean Academy in Bayville.

 For 2019-20, the following schools are participating:

 - Red Bank Middle School

 - Ocean Avenue Elementary (Middletown)